sancode86/Infinite-Autogenerated-RPG-3D-Game/README.md

 - Boss encounters, more loot, harder to defeat.
 - Rocks can be moved to trap enemies.
 - Buffer can be activated (with a cooldown), gives you X2 strength. -> "☀️" button on navbar.
-- "Rolling movement" (more movement speed) -> "E" Key ⌨️
+- "Rolling movement" (faster movement speed) -> "E" Key ⌨️

 ![3d](client/1.png)